What is a Counter and Rental Clerk?

 How do I Become a Counter & Rental Clerk?

-What work experience do I need to become a Counter & Rental Clerk?
+What education or degrees do I need to become a Counter and Rental Clerk?

 More about our data sources and methodologies.